Quasi-isometric embedding from the generalised Thompson's group $T_n$ to $T$: Quasi-isometric embeddings

 Since $\mathcal{T}_m = f(\mathcal{E}_{m-1})$ is an expansion of $\mathcal{T}_{m-1}$, and $\mathcal{E}_{m-1}$ is the minimal joint expansion of both $\mathcal{T}_{m-1}$ and $\mathcal{S}$, $f(\mathcal{E}_{m-1})$ is an expansion $\mathcal{E}_{m-1}$.
 Also since $f(\mathcal{E}_{m-1})$ and $\mathcal{E}_{m-1}$ are the target and source trees of $f^{m-1}$, which indicates that they have the same number of carets.
 Hence $\mathcal{E}_{m-1} = f(\mathcal{E}_{m-1})$ and they the identical trees in one tree pair. \end{proof}

-Having the above result, we could obtain upper bounds for the order of torsion elements in $T_n$ simple by counting the number leaves of a tree.
-The following proposition we obtain is a result of with \cite[Theorem 1]{IL}.
+Having the above result, we could obtain upper bounds for the order of torsion elements in $T_n$ simply by counting the number leaves of a tree.
+The following proposition we obtain is a result of this argument with \cite[Theorem 1]{IL}.

 \begin{proposition} The order of a torsion element in $T_n$ is a divisor of $l(n-1)+1$ for some integer $l \geq 0$. \end{proposition}

 \begin{proof} Following Proposition \ref{prop311}, we know that a torsion element always shifts the labeling of leaves.
 Let a tree pair $(\mathcal{T}, \mathcal{T})$ represent a torsion element in $T_n$.
 The number of leaves in $\mathcal{T}$ is $l(n-1)+1$, where $l$ is the number of carets.
 Hence the order of an element is a divisor of the number of leaves. \end{proof}